pegasus-exitcode — Used post-job to check the stdout/stderr for errors

-Pegasus uses pegasus-exitcode as the DAGMan postscript for all jobs submitted via Globus GRAM.
-This tool exists as a workaround to a known problem with Globus where the exitcodes of GRAM jobs are not returned.
+Pegasus uses pegasus-exitcode as the DAGMan postscript for jobs submitted via Globus GRAM.
+This tool exists as a workaround to a known problem with Globus and Condor-G where the exitcodes of GRAM jobs are not returned.
 This is a problem because Pegasus uses the exitcode of a job to determine if the job failed or not.

-In order to get around the exitcode problem, Pegasus wraps all GRAM jobs with Kickstart, which records the exitcode of the job in an XML invocation record, which it writes to the job’s STDOUT.
+In order to get around the exitcode problem, Pegasus can wrap GRAM jobs with Kickstart, which records the exitcode of the job in an XML invocation record, which it writes to the job’s STDOUT.
 The STDOUT is transferred from the execution host back to the submit host when the job terminates.
 After the job terminates, DAGMan runs the job’s postscript, which Pegasus sets to be pegasus-exitcode. pegasus-exitcode looks at the invocation record generated by kickstart to see if the job succeeded or failed.
 If the invocation record indicates a failure, then pegasus-exitcode returns a non-zero result, which indicates to DAGMan that the job has failed.
 If the invocation record indicates that the job succeeded, then pegasus-exitcode returns 0, which tells DAGMan that the job succeeded.